gherlein/pico-lib3/README.md

 This is an extension of the excellent [pico-lib2 library](https://github.com/iiot2k/pico-lib2).
 This library is meant to be a submodule under another project, not installed as a separate library and pulled in dynamically.

+THIS IS A WORK IN PROGRESS.
+Unless you want to play along, you really should go use the excellent pico2 library.

 ## Why?

 I love the structure and functionality of Lib2 but it's been 3 years since it was actively developed.
 I also wanted to make the Pico W board the default, and extend the library as a common core for my own projects.